code4recovery/tsml-ui/README.md

 };
 ```

-AA groups that wish to participate in the Meeting Guide app should be careful not to repurpose types already in use.
+A.A. groups that wish to participate in the Meeting Guide app should be careful not to repurpose types already in use.
 A full list of A.A. meeting types can be found in the [Meeting Guide format spec](https://github.com/code4recovery/spec).

 ### Override type descriptions

-AA meeting type descriptions are automatically applied to Open and Closed types.
+A.A. meeting type descriptions are automatically applied to Open and Closed types.
 These can be unset or overwritten as needed.

 ```js
 var tsml_react_config = {